If you’ve invested any amount of time into knowledge management within your organization, you know how involved a process it is.

 A DMS operates as a sort of digital filing cabinet, as it allows organizations to locate and access necessary documentation with ease—while ensuring the documentation remains secure at all times.
 (Note: While a DMS and EDMS are sometimes used interchangeably, an EDMS tends to have enhanced features to help with managing document workflows).

 Needless to say, a high-quality DMS tool is an essential part of your organization’s overall knowledge management system.

-Let’s take a look at some of the most popular DMS tools on the market.
+Let’s take a look at some of the most popular document management systems on the market.